OISF/suricata/doc/userguide/capture-hardware/myricom.rst

   SNF_NUM_RINGS=8 SNF_FLAGS=0x1 suricata -c suricata.yaml -i eth5 --runmode=workers

-If you want 16 ringbuffers, update the "threads" variable in your yaml to 16 and start Suricata:
+If you want 16 ringbuffers, update the "threads" variable in the Suricata configuration file to `16` and start Suricata:

 ::

   SNF_NUM_RINGS=16 SNF_FLAGS=0x1 suricata -c suricata.yaml -i eth5 --runmode=workers

-Note that the pcap.buffer-size yaml setting shown above is currently ignored when using Myricom cards.
-The value is passed through to the pcap_set_buffer_size libpcap API within the Suricata source code.
+Note that the ``pcap.buffer-size`` configuration setting shown above is currently ignored when using Myricom cards.
+The value is passed through to the ``pcap_set_buffer_size`` libpcap API within the Suricata source code.
 From Myricom support:

 ::

   "The libpcap interface to Sniffer10G ignores the pcap_set_buffer_size() value.
 The call to snf_open() uses zero as the dataring_size which informs the Sniffer library to use a default value or the value from the SNF_DATARING_SIZE environment variable."